canonical/vanilla-framework/README.md

 ## Including Vanilla in your project

-Pull down the latest version of Vanilla into your local `node_modules` folder, and save it into your project's dependencies (`package.json`) as follows:
+Pull down the latest version of Vanilla into your local `node_modules` folder and save it into your project's dependencies (`package.json`) as follows:

 ``` bash